mtsahakis/RoadStatus/README.md

-Tfl Road Demo
+TfL Road Demo
 ------------------------------------------------
-This app fetches road data using the TFL Road API
+This app fetches road data using the TfL Road API

 API Usage
 ------------------------------------------------
-In order to use it you will need to register for a developer key here: https://api-portal.tfl.gov.uk/
+In order to use it you will need to register for a developer key here: https://api-portal.TfL.gov.uk/

-Please get a TFL Application ID and Application Key and copy it to $HOME/.gradle/gradle.properties as follows:
+Please get a TfL Application ID and Application Key and copy it to $HOME/.gradle/gradle.properties as follows:

 ROAD_API_ID="XXX"